Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: The AutoEval Approach for Assessing Truth Maintenance

-\APPROACH{} is written in Python 3, includes several pre-computed datasets, and is easily customizable for adding new datasets, prompts, LLMs, etc. We now describe the datasets and metrics that any newly developed LLM can be evaluated on by using \APPROACH{} out-of-the-box.
+\APPROACH{} is open-source\footnote{The code for this project is available at: \url{https://github.com/AAIR-lab/autoeval}.}, is written in Python 3, includes several pre-computed datasets, and is easily customizable for adding new datasets, prompts, LLMs, etc. We now describe the datasets that any newly developed LLM can be evaluated on by using \APPROACH{} out-of-the-box.

-\textbf{Pre-generated Datasets and Dynamic Dataset Generator} We provide 5 datasets using the grammars in Fig.\,\ref{fig:fig2}.
-All datasets are arranged based on the descriptional complexity $d$ (\# of operators for logic, parse tree depth for regex) with around 500 samples per complexity for a total of $20k$ samples per dataset.
-Other dimensions for categorization are available as metadata.
-Our overall dataset's total number of unique samples $|\mathcal{D}^\ast| $ is $\sim 85k$.
-We also provide zero-shot and 2-shot prompts for each dataset, making the total dataset size $170k$ for off-the-shelf evaluation and continual assessment of any new LLMs.
-We now describe the datasets, followed by the prompts and assessment metrics.